Living Faith Church Worldwide: Organization

 As of 2014, the Church was in 65 countries.

 Dominion Publishing House

 The publishing house that grew out of Winner's Chapel was founded on 5 December 1992.
 Dominion Publishing House has published over 120 books, most of which have been written by Oyedepo.

 Beliefs

 The Church is founded upon twelve core emphases called the 12-Pillars.
 The theological position of the church is Pentecostal.

-The denomination has a charismatic confession of faith.
+The association has a charismatic confession of faith.

 Education

 Several educational institutions are linked to the chapel, including Covenant University, Landmark University, Faith Academy and over 150 Kingdom Heritage Model Schools.
 In addition, there is a ministry training college called The Word of Faith Bible Institute.

 United Kingdom

 In 2014, the church applied to open a Kingdom Heritage Model School in Kent.
 Concerns were raised by the National Secular Society about the church linking disobedience to witchcraft.
 The application was later withdrawn.

 Shiloh

 Every year in December, the church hosts a global event called Shiloh.
 The church says the mandate for this event is drawn from the Bible books of Joshua 18:1 and 1Samuel 1:3.
 The event is held mostly in the first week of December.

 The church sees the purpose of the event as being to usher the visitation of God to his people.
 It also marks the end of the Church's calendar year.

 As of 2012, there were millions in attendance.
 The Presiding Bishop also said up to 160 nations hooked up to Shiloh 2015, with nationals from 55 nations present at the Canaanland, Ota, Ogun State.